ScaDS/OSTMap/README.md

 ## Overview
 OSTMap (Open Source Twitter Map)

 OSTMap development started as one project at the [IT-Ringvorlesung 2016](https://www.informatik.uni-leipzig.de/ifi/kooperation/it-ringvorlesung/sommersemester-2016/).
-A team of six students with some help of two big data experts implements OSTMap over a period of 6 weeks.
+A team of six students (and some help of two big data experts from [mgm tp](http://www.mgm-tp.com/)) implements OSTMap over a period of 6 weeks.

 OSTMap reads geotagged data from the twitter stream.
 We save it to an small hadoop cluster (1 master, 4 worker nodes) running HDP 2.4 with Apache Accumulo and Apache Flink.
 In addition we have a user interface to search for tweets by a term search and a map search.
 The results are presented as list or on the map.
 In addition we run some analysis batch jobs on this data.